What will the Declaration on the Rights of Indigenous Peoples Act mean for business in BC?

 This legislative change will have significant impacts on all economic sectors in BC.
 Come hear the insights of experts in each field as they discuss the potential ramifications of the Declaration of the Rights of Indigenous Peoples Act.

-Law Society of BC CPD Hours: 7 hours (this course does NOT contain professional responsibility and ethics, client care and relations, and/or practice management)
+Law Society of BC CPD Hours: 7 hours (a minimum of 1 hour pertaining to professional responsibility and ethics, client care and relations, and/or practice management)

 Michael McDonald, QC — Clark Wilson LLP, Vancouver